Abel Herrero (artist)

-Abel Herrero (born 1971) is a Cuban-born Italian artist, known for painting, sculpture, photography, and installation art.
-He is based in Italy.
+Abel Herrero (born 1971) is a Cuban artist, known for painting, sculpture, photography, and installation art.
+He is based in Tuscany, Italy.

 Biography

 Herrero was born in 1971 in Havana.
-In Cuba he began studying art and had his first solo exhibitions.
+In Cuba he began studying art and had his first solo exhibitions in Havana.

-In 1994, he moved to Italy, where he furthered his artistic career and started to pursue his research and studies of iconography and symbolic representation in European art.
+In 1994, he moved to Milan, where he furthered his artistic career and started to pursue his research and studies of iconography and symbolic representation in European art.
 He established relationships with protagonists of the artistic and intellectual scene which continue to influence his progressive formation.

 Work

 His artistic production ranges from paintings, sculptures and installations to photographies.
 Herrero's pictorical research moves in a borderline territory between figurative and not-figurative, where the chromatic element is elevated to being the conceptual content of the work.
 The production of his work takes place through fast gestural actions of subtraction of the pictorical material.
 The result has been described as a powerful, essential painting, free from any form of pompous rhetoric, where also the time needed for its creation plays a determining role in the constructive logic of the same.